jrkoch127/ahed_ads_project/README.md

 <b>Step 3.1: Format Titles List</b>

-From here I grabbed my running list of papers ('refs_matched' from Goal 2), isolated the rows that have no bibcode yet, and formulate query strings of 'Title + Year'.
+From here I grabbed my running list of papers ('refs_matched' from Task 2), isolated the rows that have no bibcode yet, and formulated query strings of 'Title + Year'.

 ```python
 import pandas as pd